Vaunted Cellars: Clubhouse Wines

 “We do use other suppliers,” he says, “including Charles Taylor and Berry Brothers and Rudd in London, and like to buy locally when we can.”
 The wine list is kept deliberately simple in Sandwich with four different Burgundy wines, four different Bordeaux and three more that will include a dessert wine and Champagne.

 “What we are looking for,” says Demery, “is first-class quality that our members and their guests will thoroughly enjoy, and at a price that is also acceptable.”
-The most expensive wine on the St Georges wine list is, unsurprisingly, a Nuits-Saint-Georges Burgundy that sells for £45 ($56) a bottle.
+The most expensive wine on the St Georges wine list is a Nuits-Saint-Georges Burgundy that sells for just £45 ($56) a bottle.

-As you would expect of a true luxury resort prices and selection of wine go up a notch, and then some, across the Irish Sea at the K Club in Straffan, County Kildare, where the effervescent Lisa O’Doherty is consultant sommelier to the five-star resort.
-She started out working at another Irish landmark, The Shelbourne Hotel in Dublin, doing a hotel management degree, and she was not particularly interested in wine—only in getting involved in wine tasting to keep her mother company.
+As you would expect of a true luxury resort, prices and selection go up a notch, and then some, across the Irish Sea at the K Club in Straffan, County Kildare, where the effervescent Lisa O’Doherty is consultant sommelier to the five-star resort.
+She started out working at another Irish landmark, The Shelbourne Hotel in Dublin, doing a hotel management degree, and at first was not particularly interested in wine—only in getting involved in wine tasting to keep her mother company.

 Her progress was sufficiently rapid to join the K Club in 1991 as assistant sommelier before being promoted to the top job.
 In 2006, the year the K Club hosted the Ryder Cup, she became a consultant in order to pursue her interests in lecturing.

 “The great thing about the K Club,” she says, “is that it has such a fantastic connection with wine.”
 The 550-acre estate is set on the site of Straffan House, which was modeled after a French chateau by the grandson of the great winemaker, Hugh Barton, of Langoa-Barton and Leoville-Barton fame in St.Julien, Bordeaux.